PETST — Kamchatka Summer Time

 How to Convert PETST to Other Time Zones

-4. Export or share the selected time range: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-That makes it easy to send a confirmed slot to a shipping partner, research team, or distributed operations staff so everyone sees the same meeting in their own local time without manually recalculating UTC+12.
+4. Export and share the result: Once a time range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This makes it easy to send a confirmed PETST meeting window to a distributed team so everyone receives the same slot in their own local calendar without manually rechecking the conversion.

 About Kamchatka Summer Time (PETST)

 PETST stands for Kamchatka Summer Time.
-Its exact offset is UTC+12:00, meaning local clock time in PETST is 12 hours ahead of Coordinated Universal Time; when it is 12:00 noon UTC, it is 12:00 AM midnight the next day in PETST.
+It uses an exact offset of UTC+12, which means local PETST time is 12 hours ahead of Coordinated Universal Time.

 PETST and Daylight Saving Time